RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 Another suite of tools to perform similar tasks and many others is [phyutility](https://github.com/blackrim/phyutility).

 **FRAG**: Trimming can sometimes result in loss of informativeness.
 It may be worthwhile to check that the trimming parameters did not actually make things worse.
-For example, the **optrimAl** script uses AMAS to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.
+For example, one can use the **optrimAl** R script, which uses [AMAS](https://github.com/marekborowiec/AMAS) to explore the effect of different trimAl gap threshold values on the proportion of parsimony informative sites and amount of data loss.

 ### Renaming sequences in all alignments